|1. Doing it yourself with white paper||moderate|

 2) Digitally adjustable.
 There is a electronic control with feedback.
 This feedback makes sure the projector will run at a constant speed.
 An example of such a projector is the Braun Visacustic 2000.
 There aren't a lot op projectors that have 16,66 frames per second with electronic feedback.
 This type of projector is also very expensive.
 But we have made electronic conversion kits to make this possible.

 When your projector has no adjustable speed, it is possible to modify this with a few changes in the electronics.
 We sell conversion kits for this. we have these conversion kits now:

-Configuring the camera on the manual-stand.
-The lights, aperture and the focus by hand
+Configure the camera on the manual-mode.
+Adjust the settings for brightness, aperture and the focus by hand.

 The frames of the camera can be put from the camera on the computer for the finishing touch and export to files, DVD or Blu-Rays